zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- Building one DataFrame with a shared time_window axis makes the output easy to plot, debug, and feed to ML
+> - Building one DataFrame with a shared `time_window` axis makes the output easy to plot, debug, and feed to ML.
-- fillna(0) is a final safety net, although basic_signal already prevents missing windows in most cases
+> - `.fillna(0)` is a final safety net, although basic_signal already prevents missing windows in most cases.
-- Printing the saved path and row count helps during demos and debugging
+> - Printing the saved path and row count helps during demos and debugging.